 When packing for a move, items which are not that essential should be packed first, as mentioned above.
 Make an inventory of all your stuff and don’t forget to label your boxes properly.
 Visit website if you want to know how to pack and move your belongings in a problem-free and budget-friendly way.

 But what other items could be considered non-essential?
 Some examples would be appliances for the kitchen, such as juicers and mixers; books and DVDs; seasonal clothing and shoes (as mentioned); and items which you haven’t really used for a while – or don’t see yourself using right away – in your new home.
 What about essential items?
 Here are some examples: toiletries, linen, medicine, all your important papers and documents, (such as property titles, passports, and paperwork related to the move); cash, snacks and beverages, and basic utensils for cooking and eating.
+Moving to a new home can mean upgrading to the best juicer from https://www.juicingnation.com/.

 Image attributed to nenetus/FreeDigitalPhotos.net